Tucson Toros: Tucson Sidewinders (1998–2008)

-The Independent baseball era (2009–2011)
+Return of the Toros (2009–2011)

-In June 2007, owner Jay Zucker of Tucson Baseball LLC announced the sale of the Tucson Sidewinders, the Toro's successor, to SK Baseball LLC for $15 M. The team was moved to Reno, Nevada after the 2008 season.
-At the time, the Reno Silver Sox of the Golden Baseball League (which began as the Mesa Miners in 2005) were reported to be forced to leave Reno when the Sidewinders move into town.
-The Silver Sox franchise was sold by the league to Tucson Baseball LLC, but the team's history (including Reno's 2006 GBL Championship) did not go with them.
+With the impending move of the Sidewinders (who would be renamed as the Aces) to Reno, the Reno Silver Sox of the independent Golden Baseball League were reported to be forced to leave Reno once the Sidewinders move into town.
+The Silver Sox franchise was sold by the league to former Sidewinders owner Tucson Baseball LLC, but the team's history (including Reno's 2006 GBL Championship) did not go with them.
 There were original reports of a possible relocation to Carson City, Nevada, but the team instead moved to Tucson.
-The Silver Sox team name is now associated with the Arizona Winter League team from Saskatchewan.
-The new PCL team has since become the Reno Aces.

 On September 1, 2008, Jay Zucker of Tucson Baseball LLC and GBL chief executive officer David Kaval announced at a press conference at Hi Corbett Field in Tucson that the Tucson Toros were coming back and are now officially a part of the Golden League.
-Zucker owns the rights to the name, logos, colors, uniforms and history of the Toros.
-Ironically, it was Zucker who had sold the Tucson Sidewinders team just one year prior to purchasing the new Tucson Toros team.

-He and his wife Melinda wore classic throwback jerseys when the announcement was made.
-However, the team will be donning new uniforms to coincide with the new updated team logo and colors of black, red and gold unveiled at the press conference.
-The players may sport throwback jerseys at times to pay homage to the original team.
-Though they entered the league as an expansion team, they have adopted the original franchise's history and records up until 1997, essentially being "resurrected".
+Zucker owned the rights to the name, logos, colors, uniforms and history of the Toros.
+Though they entered the league as an expansion team, the Toros adopted the original franchise's history and records up until 1997, essentially being "resurrected."
 In addition to celebrating their return to professional baseball, the Toros celebrated their 40th anniversary of their formation during the 2009 season.
+The reconstituted Tucson Toros returned to Hi Corbett Field to begin play in 2009.

-On, September 7, 2009, the Toros captured their very first GBL South Division Championship by defeating the St. George RoadRunners 3 games to 2 and advanced to the GBL Championship Series in their inaugural GBL season.
-They faced the North Division champion Calgary Vipers, and lost to the Vipers 3 games to 1 in a best of 5 championship series.
+On, September 7, 2009, the Toros captured their very first GBL South Division Championship by defeating the St. George RoadRunners three games to two and advanced to the GBL Championship Series in their inaugural GBL season.
+They faced the North Division champion Calgary Vipers, to whom they lost three games to one in a best of five championship series.